-The most effective way to reduce scars is to moisturise and protect.
-Moisturising soothes itchy scabs as new scars often lack moisturising glands.
+The most effective way to reduce scars is to moisturize and protect.
+Moisturizing soothes itchy scabs as new scars often lack moisturizing glands.
 Massaging scars daily using rich oil is also important for ‘breaking down’ new collagen fibres, creating smoother, flatter scar tissue.
 Use an oil that is completely natural, with no chemicals or irritants.
 Try oils like jojoba and rosehip that combined are packed with natural healing Vitamins A, D, C, E, essential fatty acids Omega-3, 6 and 9.

 Top Tips for Reducing Scars

 Remember your average scar can take up to 12 months to fully heal to its end point, so an early start and daily care will make a big difference.

 Daily moisture and massage (and sun protection) is the best way to heal beautifully.

 Enter your email to get the latest DEALS from The Jojoba Company.Plus, you receive a 10% DISCOUNT on your first order when you sign up!